The Ultimate Zanzibar Visitor’s Guide

 A vendor prepares a Zanzibar Pizza in Stone Town.

 Zanzibar Pizza may be one of the most unique food items that I have ever come across in my travels.
 It is unlike anything I have ever seen.
-These crispy stuffed snacks are filled with a variety of different ingredients and then pan fried until the exterior of the dough is crispy, and the inside is gooey soft.
+These crispy stuffed snacks are filled with a variety of different ingredients and then pan-fried until the exterior of the dough is crispy, and the inside is gooey soft.

-You will find everything from chicken to sea food, to avocado and veggies, to snicker bars inside them, as each vendor you visit offers their own interpretation of this unique dish.
-It is definitely a must try experience for foodies who like to explore the local cuisine.
+You will find everything from chicken to seafood, to avocado and veggies, to snicker bars inside them, as each vendor you visit offers their own interpretation of this unique dish.
+It is definitely a must-try experience for foodies who like to explore the local cuisine.

 The famous Zanzibar Pizza